khakhalin/Dynamic-clamp-2018/reviews and responses.md

 be referred to by the same name, consistently.
 If they are not the same stimuli, the differences need to be explained.

+These are the same stimuli, and we changes these two sentences to better reflect that:

+"To test this question, we exposed tadpoles to four hours of behaviorally salient, startle-inducing “click” sounds, provided at the same frequency (every second) as visual stimuli in the first set of experiments.
+We found (Fig 1D, E) that exposure to these sounds..."

 > - Tadpoles are exposed to 4 hours of click sounds and then intrinsic tuning was measured.
 No difference in spiking was observed.
 This was interpreted to mean that acoustic stimuli did “not strongly activate tectal circuits during conditioning”.
 How can the authors know this?
 Instead, why not determine this directly by recording click-evoked responses from tectal neurons?
 Or, if tectal cell responses to auditory stimuli have been described in previous work, this should be included here.

+Unfortunately, recording of tectal reponses to sounds in tadpoles does not seem to be possible in present, not just in our lab (where we don't posess the technical capability to perform in-vivo experiments), but in most labs.
+Technically, the problem amounts to two limitations: one, to record from a tadpole, one has to paralyze it with a nicotinic receptor anatagonist, which seems to disrupt hearing.
+Second, even if this limitation is overcome, the sounds has to be strong enough to stimulate the inner ear, but weak enough not to disrupt a recording.
+Conceivably, both challenges may be overcocme with the use of high speed calcum imaging in freely moving tadpoles, but this is also challenging, and to our knowledge no lab has attempted these recordings yet.

+To show that our statement is just a conjecture, we replaced "suggets" with "may suggest" in this sentence: "This may suggest that acoustic stimuli did not activate tectal circuits strongly enough during conditioning..."

 > Page 6 line 24: Remove the phrase “are not easily interpretable”.
 Instead, please interpret your data clearly.

+We now removed this phrase from the main text.

 > Page 9: The authors report that the synaptic data show that “prolonged sensory activation with short, frequent stimuli reshaped synaptic transmission in the tectum, making it faster through selective